lordmulder/pipe-utils/README.txt

 Pipe-utils, by LoRd_MuldeR <MuldeR2@GMX.de>
 This work has been released under the CC0 1.0 Universal license!

-mkpipe - connect two processes via pipe, with configurable buffer size pv     - measure throughput of a pipe and the total amount of data transferred rand   - fast generator of pseudo-random bytes, using "xorwow" method
+mkpipe - connect N processes via pipe, with configurable pipe buffer size pv     - measure the throughput of a pipe and the amount of data transferred rand   - fast generator of pseudo-random bytes, using "xorwow" method

 Example: